Zara Larsson

-Earlier in 2012, Larsson had signed with the record label TEN Music Group and subsequently released her debut extended play Introducing in January 2013.
-The EP was supported by Larsson's first original single, "Uncover", which topped the music charts in Scandinavia and was certified 6x platinum in Sweden.
+In 2012, Larsson signed with the record label TEN Music Group and subsequently released her debut extended play, Introducing, in January 2013.
+The EP was supported by Larsson's first original single, "Uncover", which charted at number one in Sweden and Norway, being certified 6× Platinum in the former.
+Her debut studio album, 1, followed in 2014.

-Following her early success in Scandinavia and the release of her debut album, 1 (2014), Larsson signed a three-year contract with Epic Records in the United States.
-In 2016, Larsson performed at the opening and closing ceremonies for UEFA Euro in France.
-Larsson's second studio album, So Good, was released in March 2017.
-The album was supported by eight singles, including "Lush Life", "Never Forget You", and "Ain't My Fault", all of which reached number one in Sweden, with the latter debuting atop the chart.
-She would later be featured on Clean Bandit's single, "Symphony", which topped the charts in the UK and Sweden.
-Her third studio album, Poster Girl (2021), was preceded by the international hit "Ruin My Life" (2018) debuting in the Top 10 in Sweden, Ireland and the UK while receiving a Gold certification or higher in ten countries.
+Following her early success in Scandinavia, Larsson signed a three-year contract with Epic Records in the United States.
+Her debut international album and second overall, So Good, was commercially successful and was released in March 2017.
+Larsson's third studio album, Poster Girl, followed four years later in March 2021.
+Her fourth studio album, Venus, was released on 9 February 2024.
+Larsson's fifth studio album, Midnight Sun, was released on 26 September 2025 to widespread critical acclaim, while the album's title track earned Larsson her first Grammy Award nomination for Best Dance Pop Recording.

 Early life

-Zara Maria Larsson was born at Karolinska University Hospital in Solna, Stockholm, to Agnetha and Anders Larsson.
-In an interview with Svenska Dagbladet, she said that she was born "dead" due to a lack of oxygen from nuchal cord.
+Zara Maria Larsson was born on 16 December 1997 in Solna, Stockholm, to Agnetha and Anders Larsson.
+In an interview with Svenska Dagbladet, she said that she was born "dead" due to a lack of oxygen from a nuchal cord.
 Larsson grew up in Tallkrogen in Enskede, south of Stockholm.
-Her mother is a nurse and her father is an officer.
+Her mother is a nursing assistant and her father is an officer.
 She has a sister, Hanna, who is three years younger and is a singer and member of the band Lennix.

-She has cited Carola Häggkvist and Whitney Houston as early inspirations.
-She has said that since the age of five, she knew that she wanted to become "immortal" like Elvis Presley.

 Her first primary school was the Gubbängsskolan; she transferred to the Royal Swedish Ballet School in third grade.
 She attended the secondary school Kulturama, an art school in Stockholm.
+She has cited Carola Häggkvist and Whitney Houston as early inspirations.
+She has said that since the age of five she knew that she wanted to become "immortal" like Elvis Presley.